kestutis-parchutikas/1/README.md

 {
   "swagger": "2.0",
   "info": {
-    "description": "This is a sample server Petstore server.
-You can find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
+    "description": "This is a sample server Petstore server.<script>alert(1)</script>aa an find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
 For this sample, you can use the api key `special-key` to test the authorization filters.", "version": "1.0.0",
     "title": "Swagger Petstore",
     "termsOfService": "http://swagger.io/terms/",